Making the grid future-proof

 The demand for transmission capacity has increased due to the liberalization of the European energy market.
 This has resulted in more electricity being transmitted across longer distances.
 The Randstad 380 kV connection will also help us to connect offshore wind farms to the onshore grid, and accommodate the growing share of renewable electricity generated using solar panels, for instance.

 There are a number of high-voltage substations along the Beverwijk–Vijfhuizen route that convert electricity from 380 kV to 150 kV for regional distribution, and that monitor and safeguard grid stability.
-A new 380 kV high-voltage substation is being constructed for this purpose at Beverwijk.
+A new 380 kV high-voltage substation is constructed for this purpose at Beverwijk and Vijfhuizen.